Gwihwan-Go/GwiHwan-Go.github.io/index.md

 ---

 ##### 🔥 News <br><br>
+  - 2023.11 : I'm absolutely thrilled to announce that I've also secured the Guanjeong Scholarship, Korea's most distinguished scholarship foundation fueling my educational dreams with unparalleled support!

   - 2023.06 : I am honored to be selected as an awardee of the Chinese Government Scholarship (CGS), the most prestigious scholarship granted to international students in China.

   - 2023.04 : The School of Software's football team, which I am a member of, made it to the top 8 in the whole school!